slok/goresilience/Readme.md

 }

 // NewMiddleware returns a new middleware that will wrap runners and will fail
-// evey N times of executions. func NewMiddleware(cfg Config) goresilience.Middleware {
+// every N times of executions. func NewMiddleware(cfg Config) goresilience.Middleware {
     return func(next goresilience.Runner) goresilience.Runner {
         calledTimes := 0